Retreat and union reach tentative agreement

 Prior to this week's meeting, Callaci said the two sides were far apart on staffing issues, as well as on health insurance, retirement and pay scales.

-The staff members were unhappy, Callaci said a few weeks ago, that they were being asked
+The staff members were unhappy, Callaci said a few weeks ago, that they were being asked to put off an adequate pay raise after forgoing previous step increases while the Retreat struggled through challenging economic times.

 "Nobody ever gets everything they want in negotiations.
 It's my job to be there to help judge the contract but it will be up to the members to vote on it," said Callaci.
 "We are hopeful that it will be approved."